supern8ent/docker-jupyter/README.md

 ## Start automatically on Mac OS X

-First make a launcher using Automator > Run Shell Script > Paste following code, but change `~/dev/jupyter/docker-jupyter/run` to the path to `run` command.
+First make a launcher using Automator > New > Application > Run Shell Script > Paste following code, but change `~/dev/jupyter/docker-jupyter/run` to the path to `run` command.

 ```bash